 In the recent past (in 2008), Lawrence Graff purchased the diamond for 16 million pounds, a world record auction price for the diamond.
 He had it slightly recut, reducing the weight by 4 carats and improving the clarity from VS to Internally Flawless.
 This recutting caused some controversy, with some suggesting that the scratches on the diamond formed a part of its story, and with Graff stating that he had merely removed some minor damage from the diamond.

 In 2011 Graff sold the diamond, apparently to the Emir of Qatar.

-Below is a modern image of the stone, and a second image showing the deep red phosphorescence that the diamond exhibits.
+The diamond exhibits deep red phosphorescence.
 This quality, along with the shade of blue, had led some people to speculate that the diamond was once part of the same piece of rough that the Hope diamond came from; this seems rather fanciful.
 The two diamonds were exhibited together in 2011 in the Smithsonian Museum, where the colours could be clearly seen to be different.